-For a long time, I’ve wanted a medium to muse on food, drink, service, and culture; but I never really anticipated that I would be pressed into a weekly essay (aka “e-mail blast”) to try to drum up business for our little HANDBASKET project in a effort to mitigate the effects of the pandemic on our company — to maintain our core staff, to support our vendors, to try to spotlight some of our partners, and to keep the wheels turning.
+For a long time, I’d wanted a medium to muse on food, drink, service, and culture; but I never really anticipated that I would be pressed into a weekly essay (aka “e-mail blast”) to try to drum up business for our little HANDBASKET project in a effort to mitigate the effects of the pandemic on our company — to maintain our core staff, to support our vendors, to try to spotlight some of our partners, and to keep the wheels turning.
 Who knew it would go on so long?!
 And still, there’s no end in sight.

 As I have always believed (though the last few months have truly tested me), nothing is ever all bad or all good.
 I have enjoyed this creative process, pivoting on a dime, and engaging with our clientele in new ways.
-For posterity’s sake, here are the collected blasts; you may take them for whatever they’re worth…
+For posterity’s sake, here are the collected letters; you may take them for whatever they’re worth.

 April 22nd 2020